Criminal complaint filed against UBS over DRC-linked funds

 Based on the filing, the attorney general's office may decide to open criminal proceedings, assign such proceedings to regional prosecutors or determine that no proceedings are necessary.

+Swiss financial market supervisor FINMA said it was aware of the case and was in contact with UBS regarding it.
+It declined to comment on further details.

-(Reporting by Brenna Hughes Neghaiwi in Zurich; additional reporting by Fiston Mahamba in Goma; editing by David Evans)
+(Reporting by Brenna Hughes Neghaiwi in Zurich; additional reporting by Fiston Mahamba in Goma; editing by David Evans and Louise Heavens)

 ((brenna.neghaiwi@thomsonreuters.com; +41 58 306 77 35;))